emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Use existing-middleware.md

 }
 ```

-This way compression middleware will be applied only for `getOne` controller action, and will be executed before action execution.
+This way, compression middleware applies only to the `getOne` controller action and runs before the action executes.
 To execute middleware after action use `@UseAfter` decorator instead.

 3. To use middleware per-controller: